msalela25/demo/README.md

-creating a new branch called develop from the main branch ta make changes
+creating a new branch called develop from the main branch to make changes